 - Metal and rubber surfaces

 Remember - never use your dish liquid in an automatic dishwasher, and never mix your dish liquid with bleach or ammonia.

 Palmolive® Dishwasher Detergent

 Palmolive® eco® is phosphate-free, so it provides one small, ecologically friendly step consumers can take as part of their weekly dishwashing routine.

-Palmolive® eco® is available in two naturally inspired fragrances: Lemon Splash® and Auto Dish Detergent.
+Palmolive® eco® is available in two naturally inspired fragrances: Lemon Splash® Scent and Green Apple Scent.

 Water temperature is the single most important factor in good cleaning.
 The ideal temperature should be between 120-130 degrees.
 You may need to adjust your hot water heater.

 Palmolive® eco® dishwasher detergent is available in the household products aisle in stores where dishwashing detergents are sold.

 Water hardness is determined by calcium and magnesium salts in the water.
 The higher the level of these salts, the "harder" the water is.
 Hard water can also cause spotting or filming on your dishes.
 Because water hardness varies from town to town, the easiest way to determine if you have hard water is to call your local water company or public utility service department.

 Every dishwasher is designed differently, so the best approach is to check the manual that came with your machine.
 You should use the following general guidelines: